 Landing pages are often used together with Ads campaigns, such as Google Ads or social media Ads, to provide a targeted experience that is tailored to the ad’s message and audience.
 In affiliate marketing, it’s where your visitors land when they follow an external link to your site.

 The main purpose of the landing page is to persuade the visitors to complete a predetermined action.
-As such, it’s a critical parameter in content design, Search Engine Optimization (SEO) strategy and subsequently driving conversion.
-It is also key strategy to capture organic search traffic.
+As such, it’s a critical parameter in content design and Search Engine Optimization (SEO).
+It is therefore a key strategy to capture organic search traffic.

 Is landing page the same as home page?
 Not necessarily.
 Unless it’s a one-page website e.g. created specifically for sign-ups, the two are different.They are designed with completely different goals in mind.